click on photo to go back

 In the fall of 1946, George Murphy, the song-and-dance man who became a Republican senator from California, invited Bowman to make a speech in Whittier for “some young guy named Dixon or Nixon” running for Congress from a district that included San Dimas.
 “Murphy suggested he take my mother along and make a day out of it,” Lee Bowman Jr. recalls.
 “My mother replied, ‘Go to Whittier for a speech?
 You’ve got to be out of your mind!
 Call up your mother, she’ll go anywhere to listen to you!’
 So he and my grandmother went, Richard M. Nixon defeated Jerry Voorhis, and the rest is history.”
 Bowman’s freshman congressman of choice became an influential member of HUAC.

 Susan Hayward got nominated in 1948 for her role in "Smash-Up: The Story of a Woman" (1947) The film loosely based on the life of Dixie Lee (wife of Bing Crosby) tells the story of a nightclub singer who marries a rising singer and falls into alcoholism when she gives up her own career.
-Joan Blondell, Dick Powell and Lee Bowman in a publicity shot for "Model Wife" (1948).
+Lee Bowman, Doris Day and Jack Carson, a publicity shot for "My Dream is Yours" (Warner Bros., April 15.
+1949).

-Above left: Susan Hayward got nominated in 1948 for her role in Smash-Up: The Story of a Woman (1947) The film loosely based on the life of Dixie Lee (wife of Bing Crosby) tells the story of a nightclub singer who marries a rising singer and falls into alcoholism when she gives up her own career.
-Carleton G. Young (that other Ellery Queen) also had a small part in this movie.
+Above left: Susan Hayward got nominated in 1948 for her role in Smash-Up: The Story of a Woman (Universal, Mar 11.
+1947) The film loosely based on the life of Dixie Lee (wife of Bing Crosby) tells the story of a nightclub singer who marries a rising singer and falls into alcoholism when she gives up her own career.
+Carleton G. Young (that "other" Ellery Queen) also had a small part in this movie.

-Although his father-in-law, Victor Fleming was the director, he couldn't land the role of the Dauphin in the Ingrid Bergman version of Joan of Arc (1948).
-Fleming said "I chose José Ferrer not only because he approximates a physical resemblance to the character, but because I knew he would attack the part with more enthusiasm than some actor who wished to return home to the swimming pool,” a rare public swipe at Lee Bowman.
-He also missed out on Flamingo Road (1949) when Joan Crawford preferred David Brian as her leading man.
+Although his father-in-law, Victor Fleming was the director, he couldn't land the role of the Dauphin in the Ingrid Bergman version of Joan of Arc (RKO Radio Pictures, Nov 11.
+1948).
+Fleming said "I chose José Ferrer not only because he approximates a physical resemblance to the character, but because I knew he would attack the part with more enthusiasm than some actor who wished to return home to the swimming pool,"ť a rare public swipe at Lee Bowman.
+He also missed out on Flamingo Road (Warner Bros., April 28.
+1949) when Joan Crawford preferred David Brian as her leading man.
 He lost a Bette Davis picture when the star thought he photographed too young.

 In

-House By the River (1950) directed by Fritz Lang.
+House By the River (Republic, Mar 23.
+1950) directed by Fritz Lang.
 Louis Hayward accidently kills his maid while trying to seduce her, and enlists the aid of his crippled brother (Lee Bowman) to dispose of her body.
 Bowman is blamed for her death when the corpse washes ashore later.
 Also with Jane Wyatt and Dorothy Patrick.

 On radio he was heard in 1950 in Theater Guild On the Air (aka U.S Steel Hour) an anthology series which brought hour long dramas.
 In A Life in Your hands, a murder melodrama and courtroom procedural created by Erle Stanley Gardner Lee Bowman was one of the actors who played Jonathan Kegg (in 1951).
 This fictitious hero represented neither the prosecution nor the defense in the murder stories, but was allowed to examine witnesses on both sides in order to learn the truth.
 Erle Stanley Gardner only contributed his name.